7 Reasons to Visit Victoria, B.C.

 Charm

 From age-old traditions such as afternoon tea and horse-drawn carriages to classic architecture illuminated at dusk by thousands of lights, Victoria has an undeniable charm.
-Perhaps just as charming as the city itself, are the locals – named among the friendliest in the world (Conde Nast Traveler, 2018).
+Perhaps just as charming as the city itself, are the locals – named the #1 friendliest in the world (Condé Nast Traveler, 2024).

 Download Victoria's Vacation Guide